-2 The Deed defines "plant pests" to include any species, biotype or strain of invertebrate pest or pathogen injurious to plants or plant health if it is discrete, identifiable and genetically stable, but excludes Genetically Modified Organisms.
+&lt;sup>2 The Deed defines "plant pests" to include any species, biotype or strain of invertebrate pest or pathogen injurious to plants or plant health if it is discrete, identifiable and genetically stable, but excludes Genetically Modified Organisms.
 The Tasmanian legislation refers to plant pests and diseases separately.
 The plant pests listed under the Biosecurity Act 2019 include invertebrate pests, but also includes many species of plants.
-In this document the terminology "plant pests and emergency preparedness system is generic and has been developed to address animal health emergencies, plant pest and disease biosecurity emergencies, and threats to the environment.
+In this document the terminology "plant pests and diseases" will be used, consistent with the Tasmanian legislation.
+Those species of plants that are listed as pests under emergency preparedness system is generic and has been developed to address animal health emergencies, plant pest and disease biosecurity emergencies, and threats to the environment.
 Key NRET personnel are trained to ensure that, if there is a plant biosecurity emergency in Tasmania, a response can be implemented.